TeamLab/introduction_to_python_TEAMLAB_MOOC/lab_assignment/lab_bla/README.md

-Lab - Basic Linear Algebra  with Pythonic Code
+Lab - Numpy in a nutshell
 ===============================
-Copyright 2017 © document created by teamLab.gachon@gmail.com
+Copyright 2018 © document created by teamLab.gachon@gmail.com

 ## Introduction